-2022 Series C Bonds
+2022 Series F Bonds

-Upon the issuance of the 2022 Series C Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution and invested in Investment Securities.
-A portion of the proceeds of the 2022 Series C-1 Bonds, the proceeds of the 2022 Series C-2 Bonds and a portion of the proceeds of the 2022 Series C-3 Bonds are expected to be used by the Corporation to directly or indirectly (through the refunding of certain outstanding bonds) finance all or portions of the 2022 Series C Senior Mortgage Loans and the 2022 Series C Subordinate Mortgage Loans for the construction of six (6) developments.
-A portion of certain 2022 Series C Senior Mortgage Loans is expected to be financed, as needed, by the Corporation with its own corporate funds (the "Corporation Funded Portion").
-See "2022 Series C Mortgage Loans" below.
+Upon the issuance of the 2022 Series F Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution and invested in Investment Securities.
+The proceeds of the 2022 Series F Bonds are expected to be used by the Corporation to directly or indirectly (through the refunding of certain outstanding bonds) finance [all or portions] of the 2022 Series F Senior Mortgage Loans and the 2022 Series F Subordinate Mortgage Loans for the construction of [seven (7)] developments.
+A portion of certain 2022 Series F Senior Mortgage Loans is expected to be financed, as needed, by the Corporation with its own corporate funds (the "Corporation Funded Portion").
+See "2022 Series F Mortgage Loans" below.
+The 2022 Series F Senior Mortgage Loans and the 2022 Series F Subordinate Mortgage Loans are referred to herein as "2022 Series F Mortgage Loans," and the developments financed with the 2022 Series F Mortgage Loans are referred to herein as the "2022 Series F Developments."